 We are a community of faith wanting to grow in our relationship with God.
 Our education offerings draw upon scripture and the Christian tradition so that we might grow in grace.
 We hope these offerings reinforce the message of God’s grace and our call to be in a deeper relationship with God and one another.

 COVID-19 UPDATE: Adult Education and Parish Life Ministries currently follow the guidelines outlined in the St. John’s Regathering Plan.
-All in-person activities have been suspended.
 To view the plan, click here.

-Wednesday nights during the academic year we gather for a meal and educational program.
+On select Wednesday nights during the academic year we gather for educational programs.
 The programs vary in content, some are biblical and theological, while others are historic or contemporary topics.
 Wednesday evenings are an opportunity to meet someone new and enjoy a conversation about what it means to live out your faith.

 We have a number of different Bible Studies throughout the week offered at different times.
 Holy Scripture is an important part of our weekly worship (with four different passages).
 Thus, we devote time each week to deepen our understanding of the scripture we will hear during worship.
 These studies are full of lively conversation and are open to all.